Received: 2025-02-02 04:13:17

 Prayer of St. Patrick's

 St. Patrick was a follower of Jesus hundreds of years ago and was known for many things, one of which being this prayer.
 These words, written so long ago, still ring true today.
-When you struggle to find the words, allow this prayer to become a reflection and connect with the presence of Christ all around you.
+When you struggle to find the words, use this guided prayer to help connect with the presence of Christ all around you.